postgrespro/pg_query_state/README.md

 * *- -database* --- database name, default value is *postgres*
 * *- -user* --- user name, default value is *postgres*
 * *- -password* --- user's password, default value is empty
+* *- -tpc-ds-setup* --- setup database to run TPC-DS benchmark
-* *- -tpc-ds* --- runs only stress tests on TPC-DS benchmark
+* *- -tpc-ds-run* --- runs only stress tests on TPC-DS benchmark

 Or run all tests in `Docker` using: